Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 <!--vale on-->

 ### kong.send_request_to_upstream
-A span capturing the time taken to finish writing the http request to upstream.
+A span capturing the time taken to write the http request (headers and body) to upstream.
 This span can be used to identify network delays between Kong and an upstream.

 ### kong.read_headers_from_upstream
 A span capturing the time taken for the upstream to generate the response headers.
 This span can be used to identify slowness in response generation from upstreams.
+If there is a delay after the request is sent but before the upstream starts responding, that *time to first byte* is also included in this span.

 ### kong.read_body_from_upstream
 A span capturing the time taken for the upstream to generate the response body.